Skip to content

 Queer as Comics

-“Comics have a long tradition of being subversive: neither art nor literature but using both to make their messages captivate readers.”
+“Comics have a long tradition of being subversive: not solely art or literature but a combination of both to make their messages captivate readers.
+They lend themselves perfectly to queer themes as brilliantly showcased in the exhibition.”

 Paul Gravett, Curator

-Discover the stories of fantasy, identity and resistance, as told by queer comic-makers spanning 80 years in this first exhibition of its kind.
+Discover stories of fantasy, identity and resistance, as told by queer comic-makers in this first exhibition of its kind.

-Queer as Comics traces the comics, strip cartoons, graphic novels and zines that have documented and shaped LGBTQIA+ lives since the 1940s.
-From the UK’s first published gay comic strip, (Dave Richards, 1969), and the first gay Black superhero (Rupert Kinnard, 1974), to the humour and sharp satire of the 70s and 80s queer press, this is an exhibition of trailblazers.
+Queer as Comics traces comics, strip cartoons, graphic novels and zines that have represented LGBTQIA+ perspectives since the 1940s.
+From the UK’s first published gay comic strip and the first gay Black superhero, to today’s self-publishing scenes and webcomics, this is an exhibition of trailblazers.

-Queer communities have used comics to disseminate messages and share impactful stories throughout history while defying censorship.
-With most artworks shown for the first time, Queer as Comics chronicles how comics creators provided representation for queer communities.
+For decades, queer artists have used comics to share impactful stories, often in defiance of censorship.
+With most artworks shown for the first time, the exhibition chronicles how comics have provided a voice for queer communities.

-Today, queer creators continue to expand the medium of comics through ambitious graphic novels, vibrant self-publishing scenes and webcomics with global followings.
-Recent works shown include Anna Trench’s tale of women’s football and love in the early 20th century, Florrie, Bishakh Som’s architecture-inspired visions of the future, and Lee Lai’s award-winning story of love lost, Stone Fruit (2021).
+Today, queer creators continue to expand the medium through ambitious graphic novels, self-publishing and more.
+Recent works include Anna Trench's tale of women's football and love in the early 20th century, Florrie, Jason Chuang’s poetic wordless comics and Lee Lai's award-winning story of love lost, Stone Fruit (2021).

 Queer as Comics is supported by Cockayne Grants for the Arts, a Donor Advised Fund, held at The Prism Charitable Trust.
 BSL interpretation for Queer as Comics has been awarded by the Exhibitions Group.
-It has been created by guest curator Paul Gravett and supported by an Advisory Board panel.
+It has been created by guest curator Paul Gravett, supported by an Advisory Board with members including Leo Fox, Ollie Hicks, Rachael House and Seena Shamsavari.

 You might also like